jreisinger/workedon/README.md

-Changes walks through directories containing git repositories.
-It gets number of changes (additions and deletions), change authors and commit messages.
+Workedon walks through directories containing git repositories.
+It gets number of changes (additions and deletions) and change authors and reports the percentage per repo.